 - Critically analyse the relationship between human rights and Islamic law, and evaluate the human rights policies and practices of modern Muslim States within that analysis;

 - carry out independent research on the subject;

-- undertake meaningful written and oral analysis and debate on how to realise human rights within the Islamic ethos of Muslim States.
+- undertake meaningful written and oral analysis and debate on how to realise human rights within the Islamic ethos of Muslim-majority States.

 Method of assessment